-In 2018, the City of Brooklyn Center awarded a Preliminary Development Agreement to Alatus for a portion of the City-owned property within the Opportunity Site.
-In 2019, Alatus’ focus narrowed to a smaller 15-acre area in the southwest corner of the Opportunity Site.
-Click the below links to learn more about the project team, and the proposed site programming.
+In 2018, the City of Brooklyn Center awarded a Preliminary Development Agreement to Alatus LLC for a portion of City-owned property in the southwest corner of the the Opportunity Site, at the intersection of Bass Lake Rd and Shingle Creek Parkway.
+In 2019, Alatus’ focus narrowed to a smaller 15-acre area of the Opportunity Site for a multi-site mixed use project.
+To learn more about the project team and proposed programming, click the below links.

-The initial development required an Environmental Assessment Worksheet (EAW) to be completed, which reviewed and documented expected environmental impacts.
-With the initial analysis now completed, the draft EAW is available for public review and comment.
+The Phase 1 development proposal required an Environmental Assessment Worksheet (EAW) to be completed, which reviewed and documented expected environmental impacts of the project.
+After the initial analysis was completed, the draft EAW went for the required 30-day public review from April – May 2022, to allow for the general public and public agencies to review and comment.

-A virtual neighborhood meeting was hosted by the development team on April 26th, 2022 that walked through this specific EAW, including what it is and how to submit comments.
-The recorded meeting will be uploaded soon.
+A virtual neighborhood meeting was also hosted by the development team on April 26, 2022 that walked through this specific EAW, including what it is and how to submit comments during the 30-day period.

 For more information about the EAW process and the steps involved to complete it, click the below link to download and view the May 24th, 2021 City Council presentation (please be aware that the file size is large, so it may take a few minutes to download):